nicklockwood/iCarousel/README.txt

 Used to tweak the perspective foreshortening effect for the various 3D carousel views.
 Should be a negative value, less than 0 and greater than -0.01.
 Values outside of this range will yield very strange results.
 The default is -1/500, or -0.005;

+@property (nonatomic, assign) float decelerationRate;

+The rate at which the carousel decelerates when flicked.
+The default value is 0.9, values should be in the range 0.0 (carousel stops instantly when released) to 1 .0 (carousel continues indefinitely until it reaches the end).

+@property (nonatomic, assign) BOOL bounces;

+Sets whether the carousel should bounce past the end and return, or stop dead.
+Note that this has no effect on carousel types that are designed to wrap, or where the carouselShouldWrap delegate method returns YES.

 @property (nonatomic, assign) BOOL scrollEnabled;

 Enables and disables user scrolling of the carousel.
 The carousel can still be scrolled programmatically if this property is set to NO.